-The Department will use district chronic absenteeism rates for the 2016-2017 school year to determine if a district is required to have an absence intervention team.
-The Department will calculate chronic absenteeism for career-technical schools and dropout prevention and recovery schools from the 2016-2017 school year.
-The Department will notify districts, community schools, career-technical schools, and dropout prevention and recovery schools prior to the beginning of the 2017-2018 school year if they must implement absence intervention teams.
+The Department will use district chronic absenteeism rates for the 2016-2017 school year to determine if a district must have an absence intervention team.
+The Department will notify districts, community schools, joint vocational school districts, and dropout prevention and recovery schools before the 2017-2018 school year begins if they must form absence intervention teams.